rungulus/Bucket/README.md

   4. Run the `jsoncleaner.py` python script.

+  > [!TIP]
   >  You can also use the `jsoncleaner-guided.py` script for more guided training (one user is designated as the user, all others are asisstant replies)

   5. When asked, enter your system prompt.